Carbohydrates : Classification and its Basics

-The carbohydrates are an important class of naturally occurring organic compounds These include glucose (grape sugar), fructose (Honey sugar), Sucrose (Cane sugar), Starch and cellulose (wood).
+The carbohydrates are an important class of naturally occurring organic compounds.
+These compounds include glucose (grape sugar), fructose (Honey sugar), Sucrose (Cane sugar), Starch and cellulose (wood).
 They are all composed of C, H and O. In general, carbohydrates can be represented by the formula Cm(H2O)n.

 Thus glucose, C6H12Ocan be written as C(H2O)6.
 It was a french who gave them the class name Carbohydrates (carbon-Hydrates).

-Carbohydrates are often referred to as Saccharides (Latin, Saccharum = sugar) because of the sweet taste of the simpler members of the class, the sugars.
+Carbohydrates are often referred to as Saccharides (Latin, Saccharum = sugar).
+They are given this name because of the sweet taste of the simpler members of the class, the sugars.

 what are carbohydrates?
 How to Classify?